aces/Loris-MRI/docs/scripts_md/DCMSUM.md

 Gets DICOM info from all files in a directory.

-Info: I added the -k5 on August 28th 2006 because the guys in Kupio assign duplicate FN SN EN values for scouts and subsequent scans
+Note: I added the -k5 on August 28th 2006 because the guys in Kupio assign duplicate FN SN EN values for scouts and subsequent scans.

 INPUT: DICOM directory